 One prominent trend is the use of opaque gemstones like lapis lazuli, turquoise, opals, and malachites.
 The Équinoxe necklace exemplifies this with the use of spherical, pure- blue a lapis beads next to a nebula of yellow, orange and white diamonds and sapphires, evoking a meeting of blazing sun rays and starry night skies.

 This summer, David Morris’s Enchanted Isle collection takes us to the Aegean Sea, where crystal clear ocean meets sun-drenched color on the island of Mykonos.
 Creative director Jeremy Morris has infused every piece with the island’s presence, be it early morning swims at secret beaches or picturesque walks along cobbled streets.
 The collection is a carnival of gemstones such as conch pearls, rubies, emeralds, Paraiba tourmalines, and perhaps the most on-trend: black opal.

 A bold choice for high jewelry, black opal has a bewitching quality that makes one instantly fall in love with it, a reminder of the midnight hues of where the water and sky meet.
 No two of these bluish-green opals are the same, and this makes the brand’s chandelier earrings and oval ring even more precious.

 Trend Spotted: Multi-Wearable Jewelry

 One of the early occupants of Place Vendôme, Boucheron looked to the historic square for inspiration in its latest collection, which also draws on the city of Paris and the brand’s own iconic corner boutique.
-With the recent renovation of the Boucheron family house at Place Vendôme 26V, creative director Claire Choisne poured the view from her window into Paris vu du 26, a jewelry line that captures references to French architecture, flora, fauna, romance and culture through diamonds and gemstones.
+With the recent renovation of the Boucheron family house at Place Vendôme 26V, creative director Claire Choisne poured the view from her window into the Paris vu du 26, a jewelry line that captures references to French architecture, flora, fauna, romance, and culture through diamonds and gemstones.